 Hi, I'm Scott.
-I like computers, science, engineering, and a lot of other things.
-I'm currently a Ph.D. candidate in the Computer Science & Engineering Department at Texas A&M University, where I'm working with Dr. Tim Davis on graph partitioning problems.
+I'm currently an assistant research scientist in the Computer Science & Engineering Department at Texas A&M University, where I'm working with Dr. Tim Davis on graph analytics problems.
 I have a background in chemical engineering, and I worked as an Optimization Engineer at Shell for two years.

 Q. How do you pronounce your last name?

 A. koh-LOH-jay.
 It's Polish for Wheelwright.
 In proper Polish, it's spelled Kołodziej, and pronounced koh-WOH-jay.
 If you pronounce the dz like a j, it's not as big of a stretch as it first looks.

 Bachelor of Science in Chemical Engineering, magna cum laude

 Mastered the fundamentals of chemical engineering.
 Sought out research projects in numerical optimization, carbon capture, and biofuels.